Support and Options Avalable For Computer Science and I-Media.

 Digital Media is a key part of many areas of our everyday lives and vital to the UK economy.
 Production of digital media products is a requirement of almost every business so there is huge demand for a skilled and digitally literate workforce.
 It lets learners gain knowledge in a number of key areas in the media field, from pre-production skills to digital animation, and offers a hands-on approach to learning.
 This qualification will help students develop specific and transferable skills such as research, planning, and review, working with others and communicating creative concepts.
 The qualification's hands-on approach has strong relevance to the way young people use the technology required in creative media.

-Three quarters of the qualification is tested by coursework that’s set and marked by your child’s teacher (RO82 Creating Digital graphics, RO86 Creating a digital animation, RO87 Creating interactive multimedia products).
-This will be done throughout the two or three year course.
+This will be done throughout the three year course.
 So if your child likes project work, enjoys research and doing practical things they may find a Cambridge National a better option than a GCSE.

 One of the units that students must take – on RO81 Pre-production skills – involves a written exam that lasts one hour and 15 minutes and is set and marked by the examination board.